 "That really makes a difference," said George Bald, commissioner of the state Department of Resources and Economic Development.
 "It does have a great economic impact on the state."

 Bald said the fair also helps showcase New Hamp shire as an arts venue, in addition to offering a great business climate.

 League officials are hoping for a larger turnout than last year, when attendance was dampened by gas prices averaging 22 cents a gallon higher than they are this week and the fair’s opening following closely on the heels of a dive in the stock market.

 League executive director Susie Lowe-Stockwell said gas prices were a "huge factor" in holding attendance last year around the 30,000 mark.
 Still, she said, fairgoers bought $2.2 million worth of crafts in 2011.

 "It’s the longest continually running crafts fair in the nation and it features a huge amount of education," Lowe-Stockwell said.
-"We really want to encourage future crafts people by educating the public about what goes into making a fine craft."

 To qualify for a booth at the fair, craftspeople must live in New Hampshire or within 10 miles of its border; exceptions are made for longtime members who have since moved to other states but are grandfathered in.
 Exhibitors also must be juried by a panel of master craftspeople from the medium in which they work.

 "Your work must be your own design.
 It cannot be a factory application," Lowe-Stockwell said.
 Once accepted into the league, the crafter must provide three shipments of wares to any of the seven gallery stores the league operates statewide, as a check of the consistency of the work.
 Even exhibitors’ booths are juried, she said.